leonigmig/reclaim/source/pages/rebirth.rst

-A system of transmission, described by `FSOL`_ as the journey from millennial claustrophobia to open-ended cosmic consciousness.

 Psychedelia relates to the natural state of a child.
 Naive mirror neutrons captured in their elemental state of awe.
 The mirror can be the mimic, the memory, harmonious and engaged.